leoqian2019/2022_Interactive_Media_Lab_Setup/readme.md

 librealsense2: https://github.com/IntelRealSense/librealsense (allows you to use the depth camera)
 opencv: (use brew to install)

+At the same time, make sure you put the folder "librealsense2" and its content from https://github.com/IntelRealSense/librealsense/tree/master/include into the "include" folder of this repo as well

 ## Modify the CMakeList.txt

 Since we use run.sh to build this complex application, we need to modify allolib/CMakeList.txt in order for allolib to